Merck Manual

 Intraamniotic infection can increase the risk of the following problems in the fetus or newborn:

-Intraamniotic infection can cause as well as result from preterm delivery or preterm premature rupture of the membranes.
+Intraamniotic infection can cause as well as result from preterm delivery or preterm prelabor rupture of the membranes.

-Intraamniotic infection can increase the risk of the following problems in the woman:
+Intraamniotic infection can increase the risk of the following problems in a woman:

 Symptoms of Intraamniotic Infection

-Intraamniotic infection usually causes fever and often causes abdominal pain and a discharge that can be foul-smelling.
-The heart rate of the fetus and the woman may be rapid.
+Intraamniotic infection usually causes fever and often causes abdominal pain and a vaginal discharge that can be foul-smelling.
+The mother and fetus may have a rapid heart rate.
 However, some women do not have typical symptoms.

 Diagnosis of Intraamniotic Infection